Loading Dock Safety Loading Dock Safety

 Keys To Loading Dock Safety

 Working on loading docks presents a variety of hazards for employees and poses special safety issues.
-Workers must be careful about what they are doing and always be aware of other workers around them—particularly co-workers using forklifts and other material-handling equipment.
+Workers need to be careful about what they are doing, and they must always be aware of other workers around them—particularly co-workers using forklifts and other forms of material-handling equipment.
+Safety tips for loading docks:

-Be On The Lookout For These Loading Dock Hazards:
+1. Be on the Lookout for These Loading Dock Hazards:

 • Slipping or tripping on wet, oily, or broken floor surfaces